What are Non Fungible Tokens (NFT)?

 Blockchain technology is a relatively new and complex system.
 In simple terms, blockchaining is just growing a connected list of data records linked together.
 Blockchain technology is often used to create and support NFTs.
 This is because blockchaining is easy to secure and easy to use for verification of the authenticity of an NFT.
 One example of blockchain technology that is used for NFTs is the Ethereum Blockchain.

 The Ethereum Blockchain is how ownership is proven and protected for a form of NFTs.
 As Ethereum describes it, each NFT is unique and determinable by an identifier, comparable to a bar code, even on replicas.
-The Blockchain protects the NFT from being manipulated or copied in any way.
+The Blockchain protects the non fungible token from being manipulated or copied in any way.
 Within the Blockchain, there are “blocks” that are created around every 12 seconds.
 The system works this way to make it tamper-proof and secure with miners constantly working and verifying.
 A miner works with the special Blockchain mining software to verify transactions and ensure computers are working together correctly.